LongCTygo/sot-piston-puzzle/README.md

+# THIS PROJECT IS DEPRECATED.
+PLEASE REFER TO [HERE](https://github.com/LongCTygo/sot-piston-puzzle-gui) FOR THE LATEST VERSION
 # Sands Of Time's Piston Puzzle Solver
 A java program that can solve MCC's Sands Of Time's Piston Puzzle.
 What is the puzzle?
 Check out this [detailed document](https://docs.google.com/document/d/1ZbfKo57hn-H5eb_VkiYvJ5Ib-VdNfRtCjPyNy1HkyK8) made by edihau.